tojrobinson/elman/README.md

 #elements.js
-**elements.js** is a fast and lightweight pure javascript module for generic HTML element sorting and searching.
-It does not impose any restrictions on how to mutatue the controlled structure; instead, it efficiently monitors the targeted structure for changes, allowing for mutations via traditional means (document methods, jQuery, etc.).
+**elements.js** is a fast and lightweight pure Javascript module for generic HTML element sorting and searching.
+It does not impose any restrictions on how to mutate the controlled structure; instead, it efficiently monitors the targeted structure for changes, allowing you to update it however you wish.

 * Latest version: 0.1.0

 ## Features
 * No dependencies.
+* Speed.
 * Low memory and resource footprint (2KB of code).
 * Loose coupling of **elements.js** and your document.
 * Change focus structure dynamically without creating new instances.